46OkuMen/46-okunen-monogatari/file_formats.md

-So there are 38 00's at the very beginning.
+So there are 48 00's at the very beginning.
 How many columns are black before the G?
 How many full 8-column blocks are black?
-*157 - 25 = 132 black pixels.
-132 / 8 = 16 r4.
+*132 black columns at the start.
+132 / 8 = 16 r4. (the G begins halfway into the 17th block)
-*One of those 00s defines the top line.
+*Hypothesis: 00-00-00 = a totally black block.
+Check this against the other black section: 9 00's.
+3 blocks in between?
+Looks like 30 pixels, so yes.